 Doing Some Strenuous Physical Activity?

-• The second best POC for physical activity is the Inogen One G2, with a battery life of 3.5 hours on the highest setting.
+- The second best POC for physical activity is the Inogen One G2, with a battery life of 3.5 hours on the highest setting.
 You can choose between the 12 cell battery model and the 24 cell – the 24 cell giving you more battery life, or course.
-It's also small and light, weighing only 7.25 lbs.
+It's also small and light, weighing only 7.25 pounds.